10up/ads-txt/README.md

 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.
 1. Activate the plugin.
-1. Head to Settings → Ads.txt and add the records you need.
+1. Head to Settings → Ads.txt or App-ads.txt and add the records you need.
-1. Check it out at yoursite.com/ads.txt!
+1. Check it out at yoursite.com/ads.txt or yoursite.com/app-ads.txt!

-Note: If you already have an existing ads.txt file in the web root, the plugin will not read in the contents of that file, and changes you make in WordPress admin will not overwrite contents of the physical file.
+Note: If you already have an existing ads.txt or app-ads.txt file in the web root, the plugin will not read in the contents of the respective files, and changes you make in WordPress admin will not overwrite contents of the physical files.

-You will need to rename or remove the existing ads.txt file (keeping a copy of the records it contains to put into the new settings screen) before you will be able to see any changes you make to ads.txt inside the WordPress admin.
+You will need to rename or remove the existing (app-)ads.txt file (keeping a copy of the records it contains to put into the new settings screen) before you will be able to see any changes you make to (app-)ads.txt inside the WordPress admin.

 ## Screenshots